24ERIC/Project_Journey/docs/11/11-Intermediate-Machine-Learning.md

     For larger datasets, a single validation set is sufficient.
 Your code will run faster, and you may have enough data that there's little need to re-use some of it for holdout.

 -

+Then, we define a pipeline that uses an imputer to fill in missing values and a random forest model to make predictions.

+While it's possible to do cross-validation without pipelines, it is quite difficult!
+Using a pipeline will make the code remarkably straightforward.

 -

+from sklearn.ensemble import RandomForestRegressor from sklearn.pipeline import Pipeline from sklearn.impute import SimpleImputer

+my_pipeline = Pipeline(steps=[('preprocessor', SimpleImputer()),
+                              ('model', RandomForestRegressor(n_estimators=50,
+                                                              random_state=0))
+                             ])

 -
 -
 -